Five essential steps to a better budget

 Lifestyle Debt

 While the thought of preparing a budget can be overwhelming, the results can be life-changing.
-Simply keeping track of where your money is going is an important enough reason to budget — but the benefits don’t stop there.
+Simply keeping track of where your money is going is an important enough reason to budget, but the benefits don’t stop there.
 Planning for long-term goals, being financially prepared for emergencies, retirement planning, and paying down or avoiding debt are all benefits you can experience with a proper budget in place.

 Spouses Checking Financial Documents And Calculating Family Budget At Home

-1. Calculate your monthly household income
+1. Determine your monthly income

-2. Figure out the net income of everyone contributing to money coming into your household.
+Figure out the net income of everyone contributing to the money coming into your household.
 Net income is the amount of money you take home from your pay cheque after taxes and payroll deductions.
 Also include income from anyone in your household who receives any other kind of payments or income for any disabilities, rental properties, or other investments.
-It is important to include only consistent sources of income.
+It is essential to include only consistent sources of income.

-3. Determine your monthly household expenses
+2. Track your monthly household expenses

-7. Create your spending plan
+4. Create your spending plan

 Budgeting will reveal your spending habits and help you determine where you need to curb your spending and how to achieve your financial goals.
-There are many ways to track your income and expenses such as saving receipts, writing down where you’re spending money, or even using an online app for tracking your expenditures.
+There are many ways to track your income and expenses, such as saving receipts, writing down where you’re spending money, or even using an online app for tracking your expenditures.

 Tina Powell